Emini Futures DayTradingCourse.com

 Emini Day Trading Course Overview

 In 1991, I decided to trade full time.
-I figured out a method of swing trading stocks that worked fairly well, but I really wanted to daytrade futures (get in and out of a trade in a short time frame, in the same day, after making a reasonable profit).
+I figured out a method of swing trading stocks that worked quite well, but I really wanted to daytrade futures (get in and out of a trade in a short time frame, in the same day, after making a reasonable profit).
 I couldnít find the technology to do it without driving to downtown Atlanta and sitting at a brokerís office all day.

 In early 1993 I discovered the technology for daytrading from home and dove into it head first, building and testing mechanical indicators full time.
 Back then there weren't many books or courses on real time futures daytrading.
 Like most guys with a degree in Electrical Engineering, I figured I could use my technical expertise to program mechanical indicators to give me buy and sells signals for the futures market.

-Hundreds of intense hours later, it hit me that I could actually see what was going to happen on the live chart before my high tech indicators triggering a buy or sell signal if they triggered one at all.
+Hundreds of intense hours later, it hit me that I could actually see what was going to happen on the live chart before my high tech indicators triggered a buy or sell signal if they triggered one at all.
 Why?
 Because during my research I had been introduced to Elliott Wave analysis, which essentially says that it is mass trader psychology which is the primary driver of markets.